ancklo/ChaosMagPy/INSTALL.rst

 * matplotlib<3
 * cdflib

-Specific installation steps using the conda package manager are as follows:
+Specific installation steps using the conda/pip package managers are as follows:

 1. Install packages with conda: